cabal-club/cable/wire.md

 ----------|--------------|---------------------------------------
 `name`    | UTF-8        | the name this user wishes to be known as.
 Default value is "" (empty string).

-To save space, a client MAY discard older versions of these messages for a particular user.
+To save space, a host MAY discard older versions of these messages for a particular user.

 #### 6.2.5 `post/topic`